ostrodmit/ostrodmit.github.io/index.md

 <img src="photoGrandCanyon-cropped-stronger.jpg" alt="Getty museum" width="30%" align="center" hspace="20">
 </p>

-In 2019--2021 I was a postdoc at USC Viterbi with [Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/research/).
-Previously, I used to be an ERCIM Alain Bensoussan fellow at Inria Paris hosted by [Francis Bach](https://www.di.ens.fr/~fbach/).
+In 2019--2021 I was a postdoc at USC Viterbi with [Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/research/); before that, I used to be an ERCIM Alain Bensoussan fellow at Inria Paris hosted by [Francis Bach](https://www.di.ens.fr/~fbach/).
 I graduated with a PhD in 2018.
 My advisors were [Anatoli Juditsky](https://ljk.imag.fr/membres/Anatoli.Iouditski/) and [Zaid Harchaoui](http://faculty.washington.edu/zaid/index.html).
 <br />